Florida Nursing Home Case: Many Questions, And Few Answers, After 8 Patients Die

 "We are managing 115 patients throughout the Memorial hospitals," Memorial Healthcare System spokesperson Kerting Baldwin said Wednesday.
 "Generally, we are treating dehydration, heat exhaustion and severe respiratory conditions, and we do have some critical patients."

 The first of the eight patients who died at the Rehabilitation Center at Hollywood Hills had a do-not-resuscitate clause and died Tuesday, police say.
-That person was taken to a funeral home after dying.
+That person was taken to a funeral home.
 But after more deaths sparked new questions about conditions at the center, the body was claimed by the medical examiner.

 Police have released a list of the patients who died: